-Metabolic syndrome is a cluster of conditions — increased blood pressure, a high blood sugar level, excess body fat around the waist or abnormal cholesterol levels — that occur together, increasing your risk of heart disease, stroke and diabetes.
+Metabolic syndrome is a cluster of conditions — increased blood pressure, a high blood sugar level, excess body fat around the waist and abnormal cholesterol levels — that occur together, increasing your risk of heart disease, stroke and diabetes.

 Having just one of these conditions doesn't mean you have metabolic syndrome.
 However, any of these conditions increase your risk of serious disease.
 If more than one of these conditions occur in combination, your risk is even greater.